emklemkl/james-och-greven/README.md

    ```

 To push your commited changes to a branch with the same name as your local branch, run:
-*-u is to set the upstream (the remote github branch that links towards your local branch) to match github.com/emklemkl/james-och-greven (which equals origin) and the branch name my-new-branch-with-descriptive-name*
    ```
    git push -u origin my-new-branch-with-descriptive-name
    ```
    - origin is the default name Git gives to the remote repository where your code is stored online (usually on GitHub, GitLab, Bitbucket, etc.).
       - It acts as a shortcut or nickname for the remote URL, like https://github.com/emklemkl/james-och-greven.git.
       - So when you run commands like git push origin main, you're telling Git: “send my changes to the main branch at the origin remote.”
    - The -u flag sets the upstream tracking reference, which links your local branch to the remote branch on GitHub.
-Once set, future git push or git pull commands will automatically target this branch without extra arguments, ie you can write git pull and git push without extras.
+Once set, future git push or git pull commands will automatically target this branch without extra arguments, i.e. you can write `git pull` and `git push` without extras.

 After pushing your commits o the remote branch you can enter the github project page and start a pull request, make sure the branch you just pushed to is merged into main inside the pull request (PR).